Arctic Fox 1200X1200

 Habitat

-Arctic tundra, which are stark and open landscapes with few plants and mainly heathland.
-Can also be found in Arctic coastal areas free of ice.
+Arctic foxes live in Arctic tundra, which are stark and open landscapes with few plants and mainly heathland.
+They can also be found in Arctic coastal areas free of ice.

 Behaviour